IPS-Eye-White

 Considering the many New Testament warnings about sound doctrine, one has to wonder whether those Christians who treat doctrine as minimally important actually read their Bibles.

-Our entertainment oriented, anti-intellectual, often lazy and superficial culture, that wants everything, including religion, in pre-digested, convenient little packages, is giving less and less heed to in-depth Biblical study and understanding, which leads to right doctrine.
+Tragically our entertainment oriented, anti-intellectual, often lazy and superficial culture that wants everything including religion in pre-digested, convenient little packages is giving less and less heed to in-depth Biblical study and understanding which leads to right doctrine.

 Theology

-The word "ology" is a branch of knowledge, the subject defined by the first part of the word.
+The word 'ology' is an informal word for an unidentified science or branch of knowledge.
+The subject is defined by the first part of the word.
 For example,

 Biology is the study of living organisms.